Image Compressor

 3. 3

-Review the before/after preview and the exact kilobytes (KB) saved shown beneath each image.
-Switch to WebP output for even smaller files on modern browsers.
+Check the before/after preview and the exact KB saved shown beneath each image.
+Switch to WebP for even smaller output on modern browsers (Chrome, Edge, Firefox, Safari).

 4. 4

-Click Download Compressed Image to save the result.
-Your original pixel dimensions and resolution are unchanged; only the file size is reduced.
+Click Download Compressed Image.
+Your pixel dimensions and resolution are unchanged; only the file size is reduced.

 Frequently Asked Questions